vdlald/file-system/README.md

 [x] FR-6.
 Move the file
 [x] T-32.
 Write more tests for ArgumentsApi
 [x] T-33.
 Update arguments_help.md
+[x] T-34.
+Wrap the application in an executable file
 [ ] T-24.
 Check speed of RW-operations

 [ ] P-2.
 FS initial max size is only 2GB